 If you stare into the void for long enough, eventually, the void stares back.
 I mean, who can blame it?
 If someone was staring at you and they didn’t glance away when you caught them, you’d stare back too, right?
 What else is it supposed to do?
 Leave?
 It’s the void, not a regular commuter.
 Be more considerate.
 Don’t stare into the void.
 It’s very uncouth.
-Welcome back to the Spirit Box Radio Advice and Community Segment.

 Thank you so much to all of you who have sent in birthday cards.
 I mean, I presume they are birthday cards!
 They feel like birthday cards and they are marked out for Madame Marie specifically as opposed to the precise coded name we tell everyone sending things in to the PO Box to use on a regular basis, so I think it’s a fairly safe assumption!

 I won’t tell you what I’ve got for Madame Marie in case she does happen to be listening in to the show today!
 That would be disastrous.
 As Madame Marie says, it’s terrible luck to tell people what you’ve bought them for their birthday live on the radio.

 It’s really weird because I distinctly remember I read those two, three paragraphs of the book we were sent in by faithful listener, Tara, which were about the rabbit running across the field, and then I did a few more New Year’s tarot readings, and I distinctly remember cutting off at about the half an hour mark to write an email response to one of the readings I did as it was a little bit too much.
 I’m very sorry for ducking out faithful listeners!
 I’ll do better in future.

 More pressing, it seems, was that once the discussion about the lack of sign of started, many of you pointed out that there have been a few strange things going on over the past few weeks since I started standing in for Madame Marie.
 I want to reassure you that I’m sure these kinds of shenanigans went on when Madame Marie was still hosting the show, but she likely was able to handle it with a little bit more decorum than I’m capable of right now!

 I’d like to do a little course correction on that one, because, actually, it wasn’t sweet or nice or good, but in fact very odd.
 More of you on the forums were focused on the weirdness of the box’ spontaneous appearance on the recording room desk than you were on the perceived niceness of the act which I find a little reassuring.

-In short, no I don’t think it’s a good thing.
+What I mean to say is, in short, no I don’t think it’s a good thing.
 But I’m putting it out of my mind.
 I have more important things to do, like sorting everything that comes into the Spirit Box Radio PO Box, and, right now, presenting to you an Augury Forecast!